Malekf94/My-NC-Games/README.md

 ### DELETE /api/comments/:comment_id

 added the delete /api/comments/:comment_id endpoint and tested it to confirm it returns the correct values, also added tests for error handling for this endpoint

+### GET /api

+added the get /api endpoint that returns a json object of all the endpoints and what they do